Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_collaboration/tb_zts_collaboration.md

 **Ah ha!** The wind for those zero sales days was at hurricane levels.
 This seems to be a better reason for why our trucks were not able to sell anything on those days.
 However since we ran this analysis in Harmonized let's now begin on our path to make this accessible in Analytics where our analysts can access these insights on their own.

+### Step 5 - Click Next -->

 ## Democratizing Data Insights
 Duration: 3

 ### Overview
-We have now determined that Hurricane level winds were probably at play for the days with zero sales that our financial analysts brought to our attention.
+We have now determined that Hurricane level winds were probably at play for the days with zero sales that our Financial Analysts brought to our attention.

 Let's now make these sort of research available to anyone in our organization by deploying an Analytics view that all Tasty Bytes employees can access.

 ### Step 1 - Creating SQL Functions
 As we are a global company, let's start our process by first creating two SQL functions to convert Fahrenheit to Celsius and Inches to Millimeters.

 Please execute the two queries within this step one by one to create our `fahrenheit_to_celsius` and `inch_to_millimeter` functions which leverage the [CREATE FUNCTION](https://docs.snowflake.com/en/sql-reference/sql/create-function) command.

 ```